 As the contract holder with the HMIS Vendor, ICA is the only entity that will have contact with the HMIS Vendor.
 If a User or Partner Agency has any questions, concerns, suggestions, etc., they should contact their HMIS System Administrator.
 This will lessen confusion and the occurrence of misleading information.
 If you need more information, contact your HMIS System Administrator; vtmis@icalliances.org

-Examples of User and Partner Agency violations include

-Examples of User and Partner Agency violations include but arebut are not limited to:
+Examples of User and Partner Agency violations include in the below Repercussions section but are not limited to:

 Interactions with the HMIS Vendor